MP Estate Planning UK

 How is it Calculated?

-It’s also worth noting that the tax rate can be reduced to 36% if 10% or more of the net estate is left to charity.
-This is an important consideration for estate planning.
+It’s also worth noting that the tax rate is reduced to 36% if 10% or more of the net estate is left to registered charities.
+This is an important consideration for estate planning, particularly for larger estates where it can save tens of thousands of pounds.

 Key Exemptions and Reliefs

-Understanding these exemptions and reliefs is key to minimizing the impact of inheritance tax on your estate.
+Understanding these exemptions and reliefs is key to reducing the impact of inheritance tax on your estate — but they must be applied correctly, which is why specialist advice is so important.

 Who is Considered a Non-Resident?

 As a non-resident, determining your status under UK law is the first step in managing your inheritance tax obligations.
-We understand that navigating the complexities of residency status can be challenging, but it’s crucial for ensuring compliance with UK tax regulations.
+The rules changed significantly from April 2025, so it’s essential to understand the current framework.

 Residency Criteria According to UK Law